+Women's rights

-Employees must be able to access a trusted and confidential grievance mechanism Women's rights We expect our suppliers to protect the rights of women and the different dimensions of inequality often faced.
+We expect our suppliers to protect the rights of women and the different dimensions of inequality often faced.
 Suppliers are expected to eliminate any discrimination against women through providing equal pay for equal work and that there are equal opportunities offered.
 This also includes the elimination of any health & safety issues prevalent to women workers and producers.

+Land rights

-Land rights We expect our suppliers to make commitments for respecting the land rights of communities including indigenous peoples, land ownership and natural resources with specific consideration to water.
+We expect our suppliers to make commitments for respecting the land rights of communities including indigenous peoples, land ownership and natural resources with specific consideration to water.
 Suppliers are required to have a process for identifying legitimate tenure rights holders when acquiring (or restricting) the use of land, particular attention should be given to vulnerable and marginalised tenure rights holders; we expect all our suppliers to adhere to the practice of free and prior informed consent (FPIC) when using, leasing, and purchasing land.

-Partnering with Suppliers DIAGEO Access to remedy We expect our suppliers to provide a right to remedy for their employees and for their local communities through an accessible, trusted, confidential and fair grievance process with the right level of governance so any issues raised can be addressed in a timely manner.
+Access to remedy

+We expect our suppliers to provide a right to remedy for their employees and for their local communities through an accessible, trusted, confidential and fair grievance process with the right level of governance so any issues raised can be addressed in a timely manner.
 This process should be communicated to all employees and representatives.

-Freedom of association and collective bargaining We expect our suppliers to allow employees the freedom of association and collective bargaining in accordance with applicable laws and regulations.
+Freedom of association

+and collective bargaining

+We expect our suppliers to allow employees the freedom of association and collective bargaining in accordance with applicable laws and regulations.

 This includes the right to join a trade union (or equivalent worker body) and suppliers are providing workers' representatives with the appropriate facilities to assist with developing collective bargaining agreements.
 Suppliers must prohibit any intimidation, harassment or violence against any union members and representatives.

 In countries where the right to freedom of association is restricted by law, we support the development of alternative means to facilitate the representation of employees' interests.

+DIAGEO Partnering with Suppliers Health and safety

-Health and safety SAFER TOGETHER
+Health and safety

+SAFER TOGETHER

+when working